leolyl611/portfolio/README.md

 ![Happiness Regression](assets/img/Happiness_Regression.png)

 # Impact
 - Unsurprisingly, happiness and life satisfaction contain strong positive correlations.
-Both dependent variables are strong indicators of well-being consistent with (Benjamin et al., 2014) findings.
+Both happiness and life satisfactions are strong indicators of well-being consistent with (Benjamin et al., 2014) findings.
 - Employment and increased social interactions predicts __higher__ SWL and happiness.
-Both independent variables are able to predict an individual's well-being.
+Both employment status and social interaction are able to predict an individual's well-being.
 - However, happiness and life satisfaction are both __better predicted__ by Social interaction frequency.
 - Although employment status leads to differences in someone's well-being, looking at their social interaction may __better indicate__ their well-being level compared to employment status.
 This finding can help individuals with low well-being
 - Strengths: This research uses the national well being survey.
 It consists a large sample size ensuring strong validity and generalizability across the population.